rolancon/lazycode-minicode/README.md

 ### Whitespace

 Another characteristic of Lazycode is its visual aspect: every character on the screen should be immediately identifiable (and easily replaceable).
 Thererefore the whitespace (space and newline) characters have limititations on how they can be combined, otherwise visually it would not be immediately clear which ones are spaces, and which ones newlines.
 The rules for whitespace are:
-- spaces are only used to separate two printable characters, they should not appear at the start or end of a document
+- spaces are only used to separate two or more printable characters, they should not appear at the start or end of a document
 - there should be at most one space between two printable characters
-- newlines are only used to separate printable characters, they should not appear at the start or end of a document
+- newlines are only used to separate lines of printable characters, they should not appear at the start or end of a document
 - there should be at most one or two newlines in between printable characters

 It is possible to automate the whitespace normalizaztion of Lazycode documents which do not follow the above whitespace rules.
 That proces could then also deal with two other whitespace characters, which commonly appear when creating or editing a document in a text editor, as follows:
 - a tab character is replaced by one space character (whitespace normalization has to be done after the replacement)
 - a carriage return character before a newline character is dropped (other positions are invalid)
+- all whitespace at the start or end of a document is removed
+- ranges of two or more spaces are collapsed into one space
+- ranges of three or more newlines are collapsed into two newlines

 ## Minicode